FutuRaM-Project/Recovery-Model/README.md

 ## Installation
 1. Clone the repository
+2. Run
+   > bash auto_install.sh to install everything (may require 'chmod +x auto_install.sh' first) Or
-2. In the root directory of the repository, run `pip install -e ./src` to install the package in editable mode
+   >In the root directory of the repository, run `pip install -e ./src` to install the package in editable mode

 * See src/examples/ELV to get an idea how it can work
 * See classes for the different objects in the model

 ## Overview of the classes in system model
 ![OverviewOfClassesInTheModel](../docs/figures/OverviewOfClassesInTheModel.svg)